Ari Melech Israel

 Ari is a Master’s student in the Mental Health Counseling program at Boston College.
 He earned his BA in Psychology from the University of Connecticut.

 Ari’s primary clinical and research interest involves the topic of complex traumas—traumas experienced chronically during key developmental milestones in a young person’s life.
 Ari participated in the Burke Advocate program wherein he had an opportunity to develop his skills working with young students of Color with heightened trauma exposure.
 Ari is interested in exploring the relationship between the concept of complex trauma and the field of racial trauma.
-He is interested in learning current interventions aimed at providing relief for those with early, chronic trauma exposures as well as improving their cultural inclusivity.
+He is interested in learning current interventions aimed at providing relief for those with early, chronic trauma exposures as well as improving his cultural inclusivity.